bricef/htt/README.md

-  delete         Delete the item specified do             Complete a task edit           Edit the item specified using $EDITOR help           Help about any command log            Log an entry to the time log. replace        Replace an item with a new entry show           Show the default tasklist. sync           Sync the data to the backend manually workon         Log that work has began on numbered item.
+  delete         Delete the item specified do             Complete a task edit           Edit the item specified using $EDITOR editDone       Open the done file using $EDITOR help           Help about any command log            Log an entry to the time log. pri+           increase the priority for the selected task pri-           Decrease the priority for the selected task replace        Replace an item with a new entry show           Show the default tasklist. status         Show the status of the tasklist and time log sync           Sync the data to the backend manually workon         Log that work has began on numbered item.